ClimateMind/climatemind-backend/README.md

 5. Use the visualization dashboard in your internet browser.

-6. When done using the dashboard, close the browser and stop the script from running by going to the terminal and press [CTRL + C]
+6. When done using the dashboard, close the browser and stop the script from running by going to the terminal and pressing [CTRL + C]